ejwillemse/BAN313/chapter2.md

 For the linear regression line to be useful for predictive purposes, certain conditions must hold:

-1. The samples which we used to fit the line must be independet.
+1. The samples which we used to fit the line must be independent.
 2. The relationship between the descriptive and response variables must be linear.
 3. The residuals from the regression line must be nearly normal.
 4. The variability of our observations around our regression line must be constant.

-Recal that the residual is calculated for each observation as the the actual observation's y value minus its predicted y value using the linear regression line.
+Recall that the residual is calculated for each observation as the the actual observation's y value minus its predicted y value using the linear regression line.
 The linear regression line is of the form
 `y_hat <- beta_0 + beta_1*x`

-Both `beta_0` and `beta_1` were determined using the `lm` model so as to minimuse the sum of the residuals squared of all our observations.
+Both `beta_0` and `beta_1` were determined using the `lm` model so as to minimise the sum of the residuals squared of all our observations.

 In this exercise we will fist calculate the residual of the first observation, and thereafter view all the residuals to see if the conditions for linear regression has been met.

 *** =instructions

-1. Calulate the residual of the _first_ observation by comparing its actual `time_hr` against its predicted `time_hr` using its `length_m` value.
+1. Calculate the residual of the _first_ observation in the dataset by comparing its actual `time_hr` against its predicted `time_hr` based on its `length_m` value.
 To do so you will first need to fit a linear-regression line using the `lm` function, and then access the intercept (`beta_0`) and slope of the fitted line (`beta_1`) and convert it into the `time_hr_predict <- beta_0 + beta_1*length_m` format.
 Thereafter you can calculate the residuals.
+Assign the final residual value to `res_obs1`.
 2. Use the `residuals()` function to calculate all the residuals for the observations and assign the results to `res <- residuals`.
 Use `?residuals` to find out more about the function.
 3. View a plot of the residuals to see if variability is constant, meaning it doesn't seem to contract or expand.
 4. View a histogram of the residuals to see if it's nearly normal.